 When he's not raving about himself in the third person for his artist bio, Blake Guthrie lives in rural Georgia and roams the country as a singer/songwriter and travel journalist.

-One of his first gigs was at the famed 40 Watt club in Athens, Georgia, in 1996 opening for alt-rock legend Frank Black.
-It was an odd match, the solo singer/songwriter with his quirky and romantic songs standing in front of Black's wall of amps, singing to an initially indifferent audience, but it worked.
-Guthrie won the crowd over with his honest approach, keen sense of humor and rough-hewn style, like an unexpected mix of Jonathan Richman meets Bruce Springsteen - and he's been doing it under-the-radar like that ever since.
+One of his earliest gigs was at the famed 40 Watt Club opening for alt-rock legend Frank Black.
+It was an odd match, the solo artist singing his quirky heartfelt songs in front of Black's wall of amps to an initially indifferent audience, but it worked.
+Guthrie won the crowd over with his honest approach, keen sense of humor, and rough-hewn style, like an unexpected mix of Jonathan Richman meets Bruce Springsteen.
+He's been doing it under-the-radar like that ever since.

 Still wet behind the ears after moving into the Atlanta music scene in the late '90s, Guthrie won the Critic's Choice award for "Best Acoustic Act" from Creative Loafing, the city's alternative newsweekly.
 A year later he won the award again – a two-peat.
 He was then asked to write for the newsweekly, thus being disqualified from winning the award again.
 There would be no three-peat, but a journalistic writing career was born.